anton-malakhov/scipy_proceedings/papers/oleksandr_pavlyk/numba/svml.rst

         jump 16                                  []

-We can see direct call into svml library:
+We can see direct use of the SVML-provided vector implementation of sine function:

 .. code-block:: Asm